rhiannonmcn/Love-Light-Photography/README.md

 ## User Stories

-* A user should be able to determine the sites purpose immediately
+* A user should be able to determine the site's purpose immediately
 * A user should be able to easily and intuitively navigate the site
 * A user should be able to identify the content of each page easily
 * A user should feel comfortable contacting the business for more information or to book an event